SORMAS-Foundation/SORMAS-Project/DEVELOPMENT_ENVIRONMENT.md

 		sudo apt-add-repository 'deb https://repos.azul.com/zulu/deb/ stable main'
 		sudo apt-get update
 		sudo apt-get install zulu11
-  - **Windows**: For testing and development environments we suggest to download and run the installer of the Java 11 **JDK** for 32 or 64 bit client systems (depending on your system).
+  - **Windows**: For testing and development environments we suggest downloading and running the installer of the Java 11 **JDK** for 32 or 64 bit client systems (depending on your system).

 ###### SORMAS just recently moved to Java 11.
 We still need to support Java 8 for a transition period.
 Therefore, please just use Java 8 language features for now.